 There are many benefits to retiring in Pennsylvania, including the beauty of the surroundings, four seasons, a temperate climate, an abundance of educational and cultural opportunities, and historic landmarks.

-Pennsylvania is also considered one of the best states to retire in from a tax perspective.
+The taxes in Pennsylvania for retirees makes the state considered one of the best states to retire in from a tax perspective.
 The state offers many tax advantages that affect retirees, including:

 In addition to these benefits, there are other advantages to retiring in Pennsylvania.
 The cost of living in PA is just 1% higher than the national average, which makes it much more economical than its neighboring states.
 Residents of New York, New Jersey and Maryland are crossing the border to Pennsylvania to retire.